Layer Cake (film)

-Layer Cake (also occasionally stylised as L4YER CAKƐ on some poster artwork) is a 2004 British crime film directed by Matthew Vaughn, in his directorial debut.
+Layer Cake is a 2004 British crime drama thriller film directed by Matthew Vaughn, in his directorial debut.
 The screenplay was adapted by J. J. Connolly from his 2000 novel of the same name.
+The film was produced by Adam Bohling, David Reid and Vaughn, with Stephen Marks as executive producer.
+The title refers to the social strata, especially in the British criminal underworld.
 The film's plot revolves around a London-based criminal, played by Daniel Craig, who works in the cocaine trade and wishes to leave the drug business.
-The film also features Tom Hardy, Colm Meaney, and Sienna Miller.
-Craig's character is unnamed in the film and is listed in the credits as "XXXX."
+The film also features Tom Hardy, Michael Gambon, Colm Meaney, and Sienna Miller.
+Craig's character is unnamed in the film and is listed in the credits as "XXXX".

-The film was produced by Adam Bohling, David Reid and Matthew Vaughn, with Stephen Marks as executive producer.
-The title refers to the social strata, especially in the British criminal underworld.
+Layer Cake grossed $11.9 million at the box office and received generally positive reviews from critics.
+Craig's performance in the film has often been cited as a major factor in his casting as James Bond in 2005.